 Thirty members made their way to Araluen by bus and were greeted by the Park’s Tour Guides.
 Following a briefing on the history of Araluen, all members were lead through bush tracks into the heart and around the perimeter of the Park.
 The walk consisted of rough tracks that took in all types of terrain and provided participants with a great understanding of the Park and the surrounding district.
 Those members who were unable to undertake the whole walk, were lead on an alternative walk designed for individual capability.

-A group of our members were at the Kings Park memorial planting Poppies for Remembrance Day – Well Done
+A group of our members were at the Kings Park memorial Planting for Remembrance Day

 The Funeral Service for Jack was held at Our Lady of Grace Catholic Church in North Beach on Tuesday 9th Novemeber.
 Jack died at 97.
 Refer to Members / Members Stories for Jack’s Story